ocaml/odoc/README.md

 There is a third format : `ancient`, that is only available if the package `ancient` is installed.
 It is more complicated than the other two, you can read on it [here](https://github.com/UnixJunkie/ocaml-ancient).
-It is used for the [online](https://doc.sherlocode.com) version of sherlodoc, and is a mandatory dependency of the `sherlodoc-www` package.
+It is used for the [online](https://doc.sherlocode.com) version of sherlodoc, and is an optional dependency of the `sherlodoc` package.

 The `-o` option is the filename of the output.

 Then you need to provide a list of .odocl files that contains the signatures items that are going to be searchable.
 They are build artifacts of odoc.

-There are others options that are documented by `sherlodoc_index --help`.
+There are others options that are documented by `sherlodoc index --help`.

 ## Queries